waxs/needle/README.md

 }
 ```
 In this case we assume we retrieved chunks with a `size` of 5.
 The `amount` of chunks is equal to 2 based on a
 dataset of 10.
-The `start` key holds the first chunk and the `current` position of the chunk is equal to 0.
-Using the
+The `start` key returns the first chunk as a `template()` method and the `current` position of the chunk
+ is
+equal to
+ 0. Using
+ the
  `prev()` or `next()` function we can navigate through the chunks.
 ```javascript
 const chunks = needle.chunk(5);